SavannahAdamsss/collab-1/README.md

 * You should create a new HTML file.
 Link to it from index.html:
 	- Zack added bio.html
 	- Zack linked to bio.html from index.html.

+* You should remove a file other than index.html:
+    - Savannah removed about.html